Date of birth

 After 22(+3) games with the Tractor Boys, O’Dea returned to Celtic determine to make an impact within the first team setup.

-Unfortunately that desire didn’t unfold for the Dublin man, and manager of Celtic at the time Neil Lennon expressed the fact that a move to Leeds United would be beneficial for O’Dea in order to obtain some regular football in a starting-eleven.
+Unfortunately that desire didn’t unfold for the Dublin man, and manager of Celtic at the time Neil Lennon expressed the fact that a move to Leeds United would be beneficial for O’Dea in order to obtain some regular football in a starting XI.

 Sure enough that August he signed a season-long loan deal with the Championship club, making his debut away to Southampton five days later.